 I also took plenty of antacids if I’d been foolish enough to eat something spicy or too late in the evening.
 They neutralise the acid in your stomach, reducing the risk of nasty heartburn.

 Rennie is probably one of the UK’s best-known heartburn and indigestion remedy brand.
-Did you know it’s now available in a liquid form and suitable for use during pregnancy and breastfeeding?*
+Did you know it’s now available in a liquid form and suitable for use if you have heartburn in pregnancy and breastfeeding?*

-It’s definitely worth checking out if you’re enjoying the special treat that is heartburn during pregnancy.
+It’s definitely worth checking out if you’re enjoying the special treat that is heartburn in pregnancy.
 Do be sure to check with your doctor before taking any medicines, though.

-If you’re struggling with pregnancy, please, please know you’re not alone.
+If you’re struggling with heartburn in pregnancy or any other issues, please, please know you’re not alone.
 Struggling with the side-effects of pregnancy doesn’t mean you don’t feel blessed to be pregnant.

 The good news is that for every negative side-effect of pregnancy there’s a good moment to balance it out.